What does this tool do?

 Typical Pay Grade is the minimum military pay grade that usually qualifies someone for this civilian career.
 You can use this as a reference to know if a civilian career is appropriate for your own career level; if the Typical Pay Grade is the same or very close to yours, the civilian career may be a good fit.
 If it's much higher than yours, you may not qualify for jobs in the civilian career.
 If it's much lower than your military pay grade, you might find that the civilian salary does not meet your requirements.
 This information is only available for certain common occupations.
 If it's not available for a civilian career you're interested in, click the career title to learn more about qualifications.

 On my list of civilian careers, what is "Typical Wages"?

-Typical Wages is the median annual salary for all workers in the career--either in the state you've selected, or for the nation if you haven't selected a location.
+Typical Wages is the median annual salary for all workers in the career in the United States.

 On my list of civilian careers, what is "Typical Education"?

 Typical Education is the amount of education that most workers have when they enter the career.